The Long-Term Psychological Effects of Hazing and How We Can Prevent Them

 • Discuss Consent and Boundaries: Help your child understand that no one has the right to force or coerce them into harmful activities.
 Teach them to recognize when a situation is unsafe.

-• Recognize the Signs: Make sure your child knows the red flags of hazing, such as secrecy, abnormal behavior from peers, excessive alcohol or drug use, or unreasonable demands from group leaders.
+• Recognize the Signs: Make sure your child knows the red flags, such as secrecy, abnormal behavior from peers, excessive alcohol or drug use, or unreasonable demands from group leaders.

 2. Open Communication